ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Acknowledgements

 \section{Acknowledgements}

 R. Willett gratefully acknowledges the support of AFOSR grant FA9550-18-1-0166 and NSF grant DMS-2023109.
 G. Ongie was supported by NSF CRII award CCF-2153371.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE:2140001.
+S. Parkinson was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE:2140001.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.